jupyter-on-openshift/jupyterhub-quickstart/README.md

 * Optional allocation of a persistent storage volume for each user.
 * Optional culling of idle sessions.

 Note that the template can only be used with Jupyter notebook images based on the ``s2i-minimal-notebook`` images.
-You can use official images from the Jupyter Project.
+You cannot use official images from the Jupyter Project.

-Also, the ``jupyterhub-workspace`` template can only be deployed by a cluster admin, as it needs to create an ``oauthclient`` resource definition, which requires cluster admin access.
+The ``jupyterhub-workspace`` template can only be deployed by a cluster admin, as it needs to create an ``oauthclient`` resource definition, which requires cluster admin access.

+You will also need to supply template arguments giving the sub domain used for the cluster for hosting applications, and the name of the project the instance is being deployed to.

 To deploy the template and provide persistent storage and idle session culling you can use:

 ```
-oc new-app --template jupyterhub-workspace --param VOLUME_SIZE=1Gi --param IDLE_TIMEOUT=3600
+oc new-app --template jupyterhub-workspace --param CLUSTER_SUBDOMAIN=A.B.C.D.nip.io --SPAWNER_NAMESPACE=jupyter --param VOLUME_SIZE=1Gi --param IDLE_TIMEOUT=3600
 ```

 To delete the deployment first use: